Back to Software Engineering & Delivery Mastery Series

 GitLab Flow — The Middle Ground

-GitLab Flow sits between GitFlow's complexity and GitHub Flow's simplicity.
-It introduces environment branches that map to deployment environments, solving a problem GitHub Flow ignores: what if you can't deploy every merge immediately?
+GitLab Flow was introduced by GitLab in 2014 as a pragmatic compromise between GitFlow's complexity and GitHub Flow's simplicity.
+It solves a real-world problem that GitHub Flow ignores: what happens when you can't deploy every merge to production immediately?

 Environment Branches

-# Developers merge to main (like GitHub Flow)
+# Step 1: Developers merge to main (like GitHub Flow)

 git checkout main